 The Burnaby Blues and Roots Festival takes place at Deer Lake Park in central Burnaby not far from the City Hall and Burnaby Village Museum.
 The park is a beautiful venue, and the festival features three different stages, a market, food vendors and (very importantly) beer and wine service.

-The schedule for the Burnaby Blues and Roots Festival in 2019 is listed below.
+As the 2020 schedule has not been released, the schedule for the Burnaby Blues and Roots Festival in 2019 is listed below for comparing.
 (Note: times and performer details are subject to change.)

 - 2:05 to 2:50 pm – Southern Avenue: a Soul music quintet from Memphis Tennessee.